 Approval of minutes

-Authorization of a Sponsor ballot

-Approval to jointly sponsor a project (PAR).
-See Clause 2.1.1

-Approval to forward PARs to IEEE-SA NesCom
+Authorization for submittal of a PAR, modification of a PAR, withdrawal of a PAR, or Standards Association balloting

+Approval for a joint development project.

 Approval to forward draft standards to IEEE-SA RevCom

-Other motions brought to the floor by members (when deemed in order by the Sponsor Chair)
+Other Motions brought to the floor by members (when deemed in order by the Standards Committee Chair)

-7.1.2 Actions requiring approval by a two-thirds vote
+7.1.2 Actions Requiring Approval by a Two-thirds Vote

-This clause shall not be modified, except for the addition of actions.
+This clause shall not be modified, except to include additional voting actions.

 The following actions require approval by a two-thirds vote:

-Adoption of new or revised Sponsor proceduresf
+Adoption of new or revised interest categories, or revisions thereof

 Approval of public statements

-Approval of change of the Sponsor scope*
+Approval of change of the Standards Committee scope*

-Approval of termination of the Sponsor*
+Approval of termination of the Standards Committee*

-Removal of an officer except the Chair
+Removal of an officer

-* Following Sponsor approval, items c and d require notice to the IEEE-SA Standards Board.
+* Following Standards Committee approval, items a, c, and d require notice to the IEEE-SA Standards Board.

+Note that the voting requirements for the adoption or modification of the Standards Committee Policies and Procedures (this document) is defined in Clause 12.0 Revision of Standards Committee P&P.

+7.2 Standards Committee Approvals

-7.2 Approval of moving a draft standard to Sponsor ballot
+7.2.1 Moving a Draft Standard to Standards Association ballot

+This clause shall not be modified.

+Moving a draft standard to Standards Association ballot requires approval of the Standards Committee.
+Approval by the Standards Committee shall be limited to conducting a procedural review.
+The Standards Committee may delegate this approval authority to a subgroup.

+7.2.2 Change in Scope of a Standards Project

-This clause may be modified.
+This clause shall not be modified.

-Approval for moving a draft standard to Sponsor ballot, or approval of any substantive change in the scope of a standard proposed by a subgroup, shall be referred to the Sponsor for approval.
-The Sponsor may delegate approval authority and form a subgroup for this purpose.
-Approval to move a standard to Sponsor ballot from such a subgroup requires a majority vote.
-This vote shall be limited to procedural issues and PAR alignment only.
+Standards Committee approval is required for any substantive change in the scope of a standard or project.
+The Standards Committee may delegate this approval authority to a subgroup.
+Requested changes shall be reviewed to ensure that the standards project remains within the scope of the Standards Committee and shall also be reviewed to determine if the standards project requires a modified PAR.

 7.3 Proxy Voting

-This clause shall not be modified if the Sponsor allows Proxy voting.
-(If the Sponsor does not allow Proxy voting, replace text below with the words “Not Applicable”).
+This clause shall not be modified if the Standards Committee allows Proxy voting.
+If the Standards Committee does not allow Proxy voting, replace text below with the words “Not Applicable.”

-Not Applicable
+Not Applicable.

-7.4 Voting between meetings
+7.4 Voting Between Meetings

 This clause may be modified.

-At the discretion of the Sponsor Chair, the Sponsor shall be allowed to conduct voting between meetings by the use of a letter or electronic ballot.
-If such actions are to be taken, they shall follow the rules of IEEE Bylaw I-300.4(4).
+At the discretion of the Standards Committee Chair, the Standards Committee shall be allowed to conduct voting between meetings by the use of a letter or electronic ballot.
+If such actions are to be taken, they shall follow the rules of IEEE Bylaw I-300.4(5).

 8.0 Communications

 This clause shall not be modified.

-All correspondence on behalf of the Sponsor shall contain identification of the Sponsor as the source of the correspondence.
+All correspondence on behalf of the Standards Committee shall contain identification of the Standards Committee as the source of the correspondence.

-8.1 Formal internal communication
+8.1 Formal Internal Communication

 This clause may be modified.

-If correspondence between subgroups involves issues or decisions (that is, non-routine matters) affecting other subgroups, copies shall be sent to all affected subgroup chairs, subgroup secretaries and the Sponsor officers.
+If correspondence between subgroups involves issues or decisions (that is, non-routine matters) affecting other subgroups, copies shall be sent to all affected Subgroup Chairs and the Standards Committee officers.

-8.2 External communication
+8.2 External Communication

 This clause shall not be modified.

-Inquiries relating to the Sponsor shall be directed to the Sponsor Chair, and members shall so inform individuals who raise such questions.
-All replies to inquiries shall be made through the Sponsor Chair.
+Inquiries relating to the Standards Committee shall be directed to the Standards Committee Chair, and members shall so inform individuals who raise such questions.
+All replies to inquiries shall be made through the Standards Committee Chair.

-8.3 Public statements for standards
+8.3 Public Statements for Standards

 This clause shall not be modified.

-All Sponsor public communications shall comply with the policies of the IEEE-SA Standards Board Operations Manual.
+All Standards Committee public communications shall comply with the policies of the IEEE-SA Standards Board Operations Manual.

-Individuals making public statements that have not been approved by the Sponsor shall state that they are speaking as individuals.
+Individuals making public statements that have not been approved by the Standards Committee shall state that they are speaking as individuals, and their views do not necessarily represent the views of the Standards Committee, IEEE-SA, or IEEE (see clause 5.2.1.6 “Official statements” in the IEEE- SA Standards Board Bylaws).